Charities fearful of speaking out about govt policies - survey

 One respondent said charities need to be independent and ensure funding contracts are not turning them into pseudo-government agencies.

-Next story in National: Silver Ferns lose a thriller in Canberra
+Next story in New Zealand: Silver Ferns lose a thriller in Canberra

 Copyright © 2013, Radio New Zealand